 The street art pieces are more closely related to my other mural work, but are in this section if they were instigated by activist groups, or if they were made in support of a specific issue, during a moment of heightened public debate around it.

-Mural in Quito representing the commons protected by indigenous women leading their territories' defense from mining and drilling projects, and from laws threatening food sovereignty and ancestral culture.
-The women represented actively participated…
+Mural in Quito showing the commons being protected by indigenous women leading their territories' defense from extractivist projects, and from laws threatening food sovereignty and ancestral culture.
+The women participated hands-on.

 180 feet long mural, painted by invitation of the Cochabamba Federation of Factory Workers and the association of local water cooperatives, on the occasion of the 10th anniversary of the uprising against water privatization in Bolivia.